Dapbler/BGEE-XPSync/xpsync/readme-xpsync.txt

 =======================================
 * Installation
 =======================================
-0. Download the XPSYNC zip
+0. Prelare your BG(2)EE for modding

+   BGEE: If you have BGEE with Siege of Dragonspear you will need to unpack the files with a tool like modmerge.

+   LINUX: Depending on filesystem and if you're running the native version or windows via wine you'll need to do some fiddling to handle mixed case.
+   I run via wine and have to prepare the install with Weidu's included tolower utility before installing mods.
+   All the files in xpsync are already in lower case.

 1. Virus scan the XPSYNC zip (really, you should be in this habit)

 2. Unzip the XPSync zip
-   Put the xpsync folder from the zip into your game folder (same level as "override") (If on Windows: Virus scan and then put the setup-xpsync.exe in your game folder as well.)
+   Put the xpsync folder from the zip into your game folder (same level as the "override" folder)

+   (If on Windows: Virus scan and then put the setup-xpsync.exe in your game folder as well.
+ALWAYS virus scan random things downloaded from the internet.)

 3a.
 Windows: run setup-xpsync.exe (ie. <your game path>\setup-xpsync.exe
 3b Linux: Install weidu for linux (from weidu.org)
 	cd <game directory>
 	weinstall xpsync
-3c OS X: ????

 Note - if this mod is years old you may want to replace setup-xpsync.exe with a newer version of weidu.
 Pick one up from weidu.org